 So I just received my application results from the University of Cambridge today, and I wasn’t accepted!
-Definitely feel quite disappointed, but kinda expected for it to happen! (given the amount of preparation I made for the admissions test and the level of competition involved)
+Definitely feel quite disappointed, but kinda expected for it to happen! (given the level of competition involved)

 Besides good grades for your A level examinations, here are 4 Things you need to complete/ do well in when applying to Cambridge:

 1. UCAS, which is the main application portal used for applying to UK Universities.
-You have to complete a Personal Statement on the Course of study, which I will be posting a sample soon. (on the Economics Course) Writing a good Personal Statement is critical when applying to any UK university as it could make or break your application.
+You have to complete a Personal Statement on the Course of study, which I have posted in my previous article on Applying to LSE. (on the Economics Course) Writing a good Personal Statement is critical when applying to any UK university as it could make or break your application.
 I spent months on mine!
 So keep improving and working on it!